833.200.0213

 1. Costly Processing Fees

 You can’t shop for better processing rates once you’re on Clover.
-You’re locked into the processor that sold you the system—usually Fiserv or a Fiserv reseller.
+You’re locked into the processor that sold you the system, usually Fiserv or a Fiserv reseller.
 If you want to change processors, you must replace the entire system.
-That’s why a POS system that allows you to choose from the cheapest credit card processing is essential.
+That’s why a POS system that lets you choose from the cheapest credit card processing is essential.

 2. Limited Customization